Additional Qualifications

 • Use and Knowledge of Assistive Technology

-• Proof of course completion (either Certificate of Qualification from Ontario College of Teachers (OCT) or Letter of Recommendation from an OCT recognized AQ provider)
+Proof of successful course completion (OCT updated certificate or letter of recommendation from an OCT recognized AQ provider)*

 Registration